rkt/rkt/README.md

 _Release early, release often: Rocket is currently a prototype and we are seeking your feedback via pull requests_

 Rocket is a cli for running App Containers.
-The goal of rocket is to be a composable, secure, and fast.
+The goal of rocket is to be composable, secure, and fast.

 [Read more about Rocket in the launch announcement](https://coreos.com/blog/rocket).